John-Rood/VectorVault/README.md

 `vectorvault` takes inspiration from LangChain, integrating their most popular chat features and LLM tools.
 However, by combining vector databases with OpenAI's chat into one single package, `vectorvault` is able to hide most of the complexity, making it simple to build custom chat experiences.
 It's even easier to use ChatGPT with the `vectorvault` package than OpenAI's default package, and you can customize what ChatGPT says by adding the kind of things you want it to say to the Vault.

-Check out the tutorials in the Examples folder.
-You don't need a Vector Vault API key to use the tools or chat features, but you will need one to access the Vault Cloud.
-If you don't already have one, you can sign up for a free account at [VectorVault.io](https://vectorvault.io).
-While the service is paid at production scale, the first tier is free, and the following tiers are very affordable.
+See tutorials in the Examples folder.
+You don't need a Vector Vault API key to use the tools or chat features, but you will need one to access the Vault Cloud and create/use vector databases.
+If you don't already have one, you can sign up for a free at [VectorVault.io](https://vectorvault.io).
+While the service is paid at production scale, the first tier is free allowing you to develop quickly.
+Affordability is the best reason to use Vector Vault.
+Due to our serverless cloud architecture, you are able to create an unlimited number of isolated vetor databases, while only paying for the number of references you make to them.
+Vector Vault was created in response to the need to have one vector database per client, while having many clients.

 <br>